-I help women* to see things as they are, rather than how they appear to be.
+I help you to see things as they are, rather than how they appear to be.

-Let’s integrate the truth together- that you’re worthy of everything you want, despite what life inside the patriarchy leads you to believe.
+Let’s integrate the truth together- that you’re worthy of a life fully experienced and expressed, despite what life inside the patriarchy leads you to believe.

 Who Does She Think She Is?!